JorgeF123/portfolio-growth-simulator/README.md

 ```
 ## 👨‍💻 About Me

-Hi, I'm Jorge — a self-taught developer and student with a strong interest about data, investing, and building useful tools.
+Hi, I'm Jorge a self-taught developer and student with a strong interest in data, investing, and building useful tools.
 - 🔗 GitHub: [JorgeF123](https://github.com/JorgeF123)
 - 📫 Email: jorgefloresramires01@gmail.com